 - Stay here and for 5 breaths, then send your hips up and back into Downward Facing Dog.

 Tip: If you have a tight low back, spread your legs a little bit wider than your hips to relieve tension.

-- Extend your right leg up into the air, then angle it as you bring it underneath your torso up to meet your left wrist.
+- From your Downward Facing Dog, extend your right leg up into the air, then bring it underneath you so your right ankle is now behind your right wrist.

 - Sink into the pose and adjust your hips, making sure you are not leaning on one more than the other.

 - The more you bend your front knee in this pose, the less tension you will feel, so if you feel it is too intense for you, try bending your front leg in a little more until you find the right amount of comfort for you.

 - If you find yourself leaning too much onto your right hips, try placing your block underneath it to provide balance.

 - Lift through your chest as you lift your arms up into the air.
 You can choose to stay here for 15 seconds or you can fold over your right thigh.

 - Breathe through the tension here for 5 breaths.

 Tip: There are many variations of pigeon pose if you find it too difficult.
 For this variations, you can try placing a block under the side of your bent leg to release the tension in the stretch.